-As mentioned earlier in this booklet, it's possible to transfer an asset to a trust in order to avoid the risk of a claim by a future spouse or partner.
+As mentioned earlier in this guide (pages 12-13), it's possible to transfer an asset to a trust in order to avoid the risk of a claim by a future spouse or partner.
 The law does, however, allow 'claw-back' of an asset which has already become relationship property or was transferred in order to defeat the rights of your spouse or partner at the time.
 The court may also compensate a former partner or spouse who has made contributions to a property, even if it is held in a trust.

-While a gifting programme, spreading the transfer of the value of the assets over a number of years as above, is sometimes recommended because of concerns about rest home subsidies, using a gifting programme may have adverse results if there is a claim by a spouse.
+The Law Commission is currently looking at proposed changes to relationship property law.
+Future changes may restrict the use of trusts to ringfence property that was owned before the relationship started.
+While a gifting programme, spreading the transfer of the value of the assets over a number of years as noted on page 20, is sometimes recommended because of concerns about rest home subsidies, using a gifting programme may have adverse results if there is a claim by a spouse.